9 Lessons Learned From 10 Crazy Years of Cybersecurity

 It all goes downhill from here

-The thing you need to understand about cyberattacks and data breaches is that they’re heavy hitters.
-And you rarely get a second chance to learn from your mistakes.
+Despite being a daily occurrence, cyberattacks and data breaches are far from insignificant, and you rarely get a second chance to learn from your mistakes.

-It’s estimated that 60 percent of small and mid-size companies go out of business less than a year after a cyberattack.
+It’s estimated that around 60% of SMBs go out of business within a year following a cyberattack.
 But that’s not necessarily because they went bankrupt.

-In fact, financial repercussions are the lesser of two evils.
+Surprisingly enough, the financial repercussions are often the lesser of two evils.

-Getting a cyber insurance policy and regularly backing up data to avoid paying a ransom can be enough to significantly reduce financial losses.
+Being ready with a cybersecurity insurance policy and regularly backing up data to avoid paying ransom are often sufficient to mitigate the financial losses.
+What actually destroys the company is its ruined reputation.

-Reputations are difficult and time-consuming to rebuild, especially when competitors with a clean slate that offer similar services/products, have invested sufficient effort in learning from others’ mistakes.
+Reputations are difficult and incredibly time-consuming to repair, especially when competitors with a clean slate offer similar services and products.

 (At least in the wrong hands.)

-But that’s the thing about innovation and technological advancements; they’re universal.
-If you have them, so do those with ill intent.
+The thing about innovation and technological advancements is that they’re universal.
+If you have them, then so do those with ill intent.

-Social engineering attacks are on the rise and are still as effective as when people had little-to-no cybersecurity awareness.
-From phishing emails to voice emulators and deepfakes, social engineering plays a crucial role in close to 99 percent of all cyberattacks.
+They don’t even need to be particularly good at programming.
+Social engineering attacks are on the rise and are still as effective as when people had little to no cybersecurity awareness.
+From phishing emails to voice emulators and deepfakes, social engineering plays a crucial role in close to 99% of all cyberattacks.

-Whatever a skilled worker can do, there’s a device or software that can do it better, faster, and cheaper.
+The 2010s were a time of rapid automation.
+Everything that could be digitized was digitized.
+Whatever a skilled worker can do, there’s software that can do it better, faster, and cheaper.

 But that’s not the case with cybersecurity.

-Unless you plan to operate without a single employee in sight, you need to religiously invest in cybersecurity education.
+Unless you plan to run a business without a single employee in sight, you still need to invest in cybersecurity education.

-Technology is evolving at dizzying rates; a 2017 cybersecurity awareness can barely keep an email address safe when faced with the sophisticated scamming techniques of 2020.
+Technology is evolving at dizzying rates; a 2013 knowledge of cybersecurity can barely keep an email address safe when faced with the sophisticated scams of 2020.

-Even if you have dedicated in-house security and IT teams, cybersecurity is an all or nothing approach.
-If one person on your team doesn’t know the proper precautions to take, they can be the downfall of a decade-old business.
+Even if you have dedicated in-house security and IT teams, cybersecurity is an all-or-nothing commitment.
+If even just one person on your team doesn’t know the proper precautions to take, they can lead to the downfall of a decade-old business.

-Depending on your organization’s needs and size, security education can take multiple forms, anywhere from a monthly seminar to keep staff up to date on the latest news, to regular workshops that explore the ins and outs of the current cybersecurity climate.
+Depending on your business’s industry and size, security education can take various forms, anywhere from monthly seminars to keep staff up to date on the latest news to regular workshops that explore the ins and outs of the current cybersecurity landscape.

-Whatever the intensity of training you decide is right for you, it needs to be rolled out on a regular basis with all staff members.
+Whatever the intensity of training you decide is right for you, it needs to be rolled out on a regular basis and all staff members accounted for.

 After all, you can invest in the most robust lock ever created, but if you don’t know how to turn the key, you might as well leave the door open.